nihal111/J.A.R.V.I.S/readme.md

 You can run `pip install -r requirements.txt` to install them all.

-If this returns any errors you can install the libraries by running the following command :
+If this returns any errors you can install the libraries by running the following command/s :

 `sudo apt install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0 ffmpeg libav-tools`